-104. Under the UCL a challenged activity is "unfair" when "any injury it causes outweighs any benefits provided to consumers and the injury is one that the consumers themselves could not reasonably avoid."
+- 104. Under the UCL a challenged activity is "unfair" when "any injury it causes outweighs any benefits provided to consumers and the injury is one that the consumers themselves could not reasonably avoid."
 Camacho v.
 Auto Club of Southern California, 142 Cal.
 App.
-4th 1394, 1403 (2006).

-105. Defendant's advertising and labeling of the Products as being made with real fruit when the Products contain no real fruit, is false, misleading, and deceptive.

-106. Additionally, Defendant's advertising and labeling of the Products asbeing made with real fruit when the Products contain no real fruit, is false,misleading, and deceptive.

-107. Defendant's false advertising of the Products causes injuries to consumers, who do not receive the promised benefits from the Products in proportion to their reasonable expectations.
-108. Through false, misleading, and deceptive labeling of the Products,Defendant seeks to take advantage of consumers' desire for food products containingreal fruit, while reaping the financial benefits of manufacturing lower qualityProducts.
+4th 1394, 1403 (2006). - 105.
+Defendant's advertising and labeling of the Products as being made with real fruit when the Products contain no real fruit, is false, misleading, and deceptive. - 106.
+Additionally, Defendant's advertising and labeling of the Products as being made with real fruit when the Products contain no real fruit, is false, misleading, and deceptive. - 107.
+Defendant's false advertising of the Products causes injuries to consumers, who do not receive the promised benefits from the Products in proportion to their reasonable expectations.

-109. When Defendant labels and markets the Products as being made with real fruit it provides false promises to consumers and stifles competition in the marketplace.

-110. Consumers cannot avoid any of the injuries caused by Defendant's false and misleading advertising of the Products.

-111. Some courts conduct a balancing test to decide if a challenged activity amounts to unfair conduct under the UCL.
+- 109. When Defendant labels and markets the Products as being made with real fruit it provides false promises to consumers and stifles competition in the marketplace. - 110.
+Consumers cannot avoid any of the injuries caused by Defendant's false and misleading advertising of the Products. - 111.
+Some courts conduct a balancing test to decide if a challenged activity amounts to unfair conduct under the UCL.
 The courts "weigh the utility of the defendant's conduct against the gravity of the harm alleged to the victim."
 Davis v.
 HSBC Bank Nevada, N.A., 691 F. 3d 1152, 1169 (9th Cir.
-2012).

-112. Defendant's material misrepresentations and omissions result in financial harm to consumers.
-Thus, the utility of Defendant's conduct is vastly outweighed by the gravity of its harm.

-113. Some courts require the "unfairness must be tethered to some legislative declared policy or proof of some actual or threatened impact on competition."
+2012). - 112.
+Defendant's material misrepresentations and omissions result in financial harm to consumers.
+Thus, the utility of Defendant's conduct is vastly outweighed by the gravity of its harm. - 113.
+Some courts require the "unfairness must be tethered to some legislative declared policy or proof of some actual or threatened impact on competition."
 Lozano v.
 AT&T Wireless Servs.
 Inc., 504 F. 3d 718, 735 (9th Cir.
-2007).

-114. As described herein, Defendant's conduct impacts the public health of California citizens and the competitive landscape for Defendant's competitors that act as good faith market participants.
+2007). - 114.
+As described herein, Defendant's conduct impacts the public health of California citizens and the competitive landscape for Defendant's competitors that act as good faith market participants.

-115. Defendant's advertising and labeling of the Products, as alleged in the preceding paragraphs, is false, deceptive, misleading, and unreasonable, and constitutes unfair conduct.

-116. Defendant knew or should have known of its unfair conduct.

-117. As alleged in the preceding paragraphs, the material misrepresentations by Defendant detailed above constitute an unfair business practice within the meaning of the UCL.

-118. There were reasonably available alternatives to further Defendant's legitimate business interests other than the conduct described herein.
-Defendant could have marketed the Products without making any false and deceptive statements about the Products' ingredients.

-119. All of the conduct alleged herein occurs and continues to occur in Defendant's business.
-Defendant's wrongful conduct is part of a pattern or generalized course of conduct repeated on hundreds of occasions daily.

-120. Pursuant to Business & Professions Code Section 17203, Plaintiff and the California Class seek an order of this Court enjoining Defendant from continuing to engage, use, or employ its practice of false and deceptive advertising and labeling of the Products.
+- Defendant knew or should have known of its unfair conduct.
+116. - As alleged in the preceding paragraphs, the material misrepresentations by Defendant detailed above constitute an unfair business practice within the meaning of the UCL. - There were reasonably available alternatives to further Defendant's legitimate business interests other than the conduct described herein.
+Defendant could have marketed the Products without making any false and deceptive statements about the Products' ingredients. - 119.
+All of the conduct alleged herein occurs and continues to occur in Defendant's business.
+Defendant's wrongful conduct is part of a pattern or generalized course of conduct repeated on hundreds of occasions daily. - Pursuant to Business & Professions Code Section 17203, Plaintiff and the California Class seek an order of this Court enjoining Defendant from continuing to engage, use, or employ its practice of false and deceptive advertising and labeling of the Products.
 Plaintiff and California Class Members additionally request an order awarding Plaintiff and California Class Members restitution of the money wrongfully acquired by Defendant by means of responsibility attached to Defendant's failure to disclose the existence and significance of said misrepresentations in an amount to be determined at trial.